From the top: Joey Fatone, Justin Timberlake, Chris Kirkpatrick, Lance Bass, JC Chasez

 "Sailing" (Christopher Cross), with whom they performed for the 1999 Blockbuster Awards

-A Day in the Limelight: "I Drive Myself Crazy" is their only single in which someone other than Justin or JC is given a solo, with Chris singing the lead-in verse.
+"I Drive Myself Crazy" is their only US single in which someone other than Justin or JC is given a solo, with Chris singing the lead-in verse.
 (The European version of the song has JC singing Chris' verse, however.)

-Joey and Chris share verses and lines throughout their first album and Christmas album and they both get a verse on "I Thought She Knew".
+Joey and Chris share verses and lines throughout their self-titled and Christmas albums and they both get a verse on "I Thought She Knew".